What is perfectionism paralysis? A working definition

 Because the standard is impossible, your brain recognizes this on some level.
 So it avoids.
 You don’t sit down to start.
 You do other things first.
 You wait for the right mood, the right environment, the right moment when you’ll magically have clarity to meet the standard.

 This isn’t laziness.
-Procrastination researcher Timothy Pychyl found that procrastination in perfectionist populations is driven not by poor time management but by emotion regulation – the avoidance attempts to manage the negative emotion triggered by the impossible standard [4].
+Procrastination researcher Timothy Pychyl found that procrastination in procrastinators, and particularly in perfectionist populations, is driven not by poor time management but by emotion regulation – the avoidance attempts to manage the negative emotion triggered by the impossible standard [4].

 “Procrastination is an emotion-regulation problem, not a time management problem.” – Timothy Pychyl [4]